 Once a protective order is in effect against the abuser, it is a crime for the abuser to violate the order.
-If the abuser knowingly violates a protective order in any way, it is a Class A misdemeanor crime.
+If the abuser knowingly violates a protective order in any way, it is a class A-misdemeanor crime.
 You should report any violations to the police.
 The police will decide whether to arrest and prosecute him/her.
 Regardless of what the police do, if you feel there is a violation for the order, you can also take the abuser back to court by filing a motion for contempt of the order.

-If your restraining order is being violated, regardless of whether or not you have informed the Concord Police Department or the UNH Police, please call 911 immediately.
+If your restraining order is being violated, regardless of whether or not you have informed UNH Police, please call 911 immediately.